 Check out what the Okotoks Food Forest has to offer!
-Many of our public parks and natural areas contain edible fruit; Saskatoons are now in season and ready for picking!
+Many of our public parks and natural areas contain edible fruit.
 To find out where, have a look at the fruit collection map by clicking the button below.

 - Saskatoon: small to medium sized shrubs; dark bluish purple fruit; good fresh and in jam; jellies; pies or crisps.

 - Western and Schubert Chokecherry: medium to large sized shrubs, dark purple to black fruit, good for jellies, syrup, juice.